top of page

 Hopewell Interaction Sphere [Roe 2010]

-Hopewell is the name for an inflorescence of an Eastern North American indigenous mound-building culture.
+Hopewell is the name for an inflorescence of an Eastern North American indigenous mound-building culture during an archeological category of the past called the Middle Woodland.
 The practice of mound building has existed for thousands of years in the Eastern Woodlands.
 The culture represents a particular mortuary practice or cult spreading over the Eastern Woodlands.
 Bayesian analysis of radiocarbon data from six of the major Hopewell centers results in dates from 90-120 C.E. to 395-430 C.E.
-[Seeman 2023] Thus the Hopewell spanned at least a period close to that of the history of the contemporary United States.
+[Seeman 2023] Thus the culture spanned at least a period close to that of the history of the contemporary United States.
 The culture is centered in what is now southern Ohio along the Scioto River Valley and influenced much of the woodlands of eastern North America.
 They were named after a landowner of one of their mounds, the first excavated.
-The Hopewell, in addition to mounds, are famous for building earthworks.
+(1) Besides mounds, they are famous for building earthworks.
 These are large open enclosures some 2 meters high.
-Many of these are built to form the geometric shapes of square, circle, and sometimes octagon.
-These earthworks are extensive, with the largest, mostly under the current town of Newark, Ohio, covering some four square miles.
+Many of these are built to form geometric shapes such as square, circle, and sometimes octagon.
+These earthworks are extensive, with the largest being mostly under the current town of Newark, Ohio, covering some four square miles.
 [Romain 2007] There is evidence that a ceremonial road was built from the Newark complex to the main centers near Chillicothe, Ohio, a distance of around 60 miles.
 [Schwarz 2016] Newark and other earthworks are believed to be aligned astronomically with the solar equinoxes and a more complicated 18.6-year moon cycle.
-[Hively and Horn 1982] [Hively and Horn 2013] [Hively and Horn 2020a] In addition, there is speculation that the Hopewell culture used a common system of measurement for all their built structures [Marshall 1987] [Marshall 1996] and that their geometric forms were not only multiples and fractions of this common measurement system but they constructed circles and squares having common areas.
-[Volker unpublished]
+[Hively and Horn 1982] [Hively and Horn 2013] [Hively and Horn 2020a] In addition, there is speculation that Hopewell culture used a common system of measurement for all their built structures [Marshall 1987] [Marshall 1996] and that their geometric forms were not only multiples and fractions of this common measurement system but they constructed circles and squares having common areas.
+[Volker 2005]

 Paulus Gerdes (1952-2014) was a Dutch mathematician who lived most of his life in Mozambique, Africa.
 He was on the mathematics faculty of the Eduardo Mondlane University in Maputo and Rector of the Pedagogical University of Mozambique.
 In 2006 he was President of the Founding Commission of the Lúrio University in Nampula.
 He promoted an Afro-centric mathematics curriculum for all levels of teaching.
 Gerdes specialized in ethnomathematics, which studies how a culture creates and uses mathematics.
 [Wallencamp 2022]